The mobilise guide to bladder and bowel incontinence

 Obviously, we also know the personality and relationship with the person care for, best.
 Light humour may be the perfect remedy to lighten the mood - but of course, it may not!
 We'll know what feels right - and no doubt are naturally approaching it in that way already.

 When the person we care for is unaware of the

 This does typically remove the embarrassment from the moment, but it can also (often) mean, that 'Shituations' can escalate, as no-one has let you know there is something to clear up.

 There can be some big clear ups involved, and carers talk openly about the challenges in maintaining hygiene - how to keep fingernails clean, how to clean poo off of a variety of surfaces and how many changes of clothes they should pack for a day out!

 Contact your local continence service.
-You can often self-refer and depending on your NHS trust you may be able to get free incontinence supplies. (although you might need a spare room to store it all in!)
+We can often self-refer and depending on our NHS trust, we may be able to get free incontinence supplies (although we might need a spare room to store it all in).

 When first using incontinence pads people may not believe they will provide enough protection and be nervous about going out.
 A simple demonstration with a jug of water might help.

-Constipation can cause overflow which might seem like diarrea
+Constipation can cause overflow which might seem like diarrhea

 Exercise and drinking plenty are helpful in preventing constipation.
 Others add fig rolls, prunes, orange juice, probiotics, licorice, black grapes, figs and flaxseeds which seem to help some (but not all).

 Don't forget the impact that these issues can have on mental health, confidence and overall health.
 They may not be easy topics to talk about but its worth being brave to get the help we and those we are caring for need.